Live from the Southern Command in sunny South Florida.

 It's all handled.

-So open line Friday, whatever you want to talk about is fine.
+So Open Mind Friday, whatever you want to talk about is fine.

 800-282-2882 if you want to be on the program.

-Uh I got some questions during the uh top of the hour.
+I got some questions during the top of the hour.

-How in the world is illegals get all this tax refund money?
+How in the world these illegals get all this tax refund money?

 Here's what basically they did.

-The scheme, it's not it's not the earned income tax credit.
+The scheme, it's not the earned income tax credit.

-Uh the scheme involves illegal immigrants filing tax returns.
+The scheme involves illegal immigrants filing tax returns, which is okay.

 And they get enormous cash refunds because not enough has been withheld from their paychecks.

-This actually was uncovered by a TV reporter in Indianapolis, the NBC affiliate Bob Seagull.
+This actually was uncovered by a TV reporter in Indianapolis, the NBC affiliate Bob Seagall.

 I don't know if I'm pronouncing his name right.

-So the imaginary children of illegal immigrants, because they're claiming dependents that may or may not live, may or may not be in the house, and it totaled 4.2 billion dollars.
+So the imaginary children of illegal immigrants, because they're claiming dependents that may or may not live, may or may not be in the House, and it totaled $4.2 billion.

-The same investigative reporter found that illegal immigrants filed three million tax returns in 2010, 72% of those returns claiming the additional child tax credit.
+The same investigative reporter found that illegal immigrants filed 3 million tax returns in 2010, 72% of those returns claiming the additional child tax credit.

 It's a loophole, and closing it requires lawmakers to pass a new law specifically excluding illegal immigrants from claiming additional child tax credits.